JSNA Demography

 Healthy life expectancy shows the years a person can expect to live in good health (rather than with a disability or in poor health).
 It is therefore a significant measure of a person's quality of life.

 Inequalities in healthy life expectancy are evident with those living in the most deprived areas living a smaller proportion of their lives in good health.
-Males and females living in the most deprived areas of Hampshire live in poor health for 11.3 years and 10.5 years longer respectively, compared to those living in the least deprived areas.
+People living in the most deprived areas of Hampshire live in poor health for 19.3 years, compared to 13.1 for those living in the least deprived areas.